Duart Castle

 Additional Information

-Dogs are welcome in the Castle grounds but are not permitted inside the Castle, Tearoom, or Shop buildings (except for assistance dogs).
-There is no public transport to Duart Castle from the Craignure Ferry Terminal, but it is a 3-mile walk.
-Limited taxi services are available on the Isle of Mull.
+Dogs are welcome in the Castle grounds but are not allowed inside the buildings, except for assistance dogs.
+Group visits (15 or more people) can benefit from group rates; pre-booking is recommended.
+There is no public transport to the Castle from the Craignure Ferry Terminal, but it is a 3-mile walk or accessible by limited taxi services.

 Historic Houses members visit for free.